 Tennessee – Elvis’s monkey!
 I took this in the living room of Elvis’s home, Graceland.

 Texas – One of the best breakfast’s I have ever had!
-If you find yourself in Piano, Texas be sure to go to Poor Richard’s cafe!
+If you find yourself in Plano, Texas be sure to go to Poor Richard’s cafe!

 Utah – Red and Rich Mountains outside of Salt Lake City

 Vermont – The headquarters of Ben and Jerry’s ice cream.
 OMG!

 Virginia – The US Patent Office

 Washington – Home :-) Crescent Lake in Western Washington.